sjpierce/SANETPA/README.md

     meta-data files, `.qmd` scripts, and files used by the scripts.
     - `extdata/`: This subfolder is where you will need to put any raw data files mentioned in the Obtaining Data Files section below.
-    - `output/`: This subfolder holds rendered output files
+    - `output/`: This subfolder holds rendered output files.
     - `.gitignore`: This was auto-created by Quarto.
 Don’t edit or delete it.
     - `.quarto/`: This hidden folder may be created by Quarto to hold